Glass Bulb Flag

 The flag received national notoriety when a special issue on politics was published by Life magazine on July 4, 1960.
 A double-page Cornell Capa photograph of the flag was taken in 1952, showing Herman T. Schneebeli’s campaign for the U.S. House of Representatives on the title page.
 The entire community was surprised and pleased to see it.

 In the early seventies, the flag was renovated and moved to the Hotel’s lobby, where it remains today.
 In the ensuing years, Corning sold the Wellsboro division’s plant to General Telephone Electronics (GTE).
 Light bulbs manufactured for Sylvania replaced the ornaments on the flag for a short time — an unpopular move.
 The bulbs’ elongated, hand-painted enamel was no match for the more compact and shinier silvered ornaments.
-Then Osram purchased the plant and Christmas ornaments returned to the flag.
-Today, Osram continues the tradition of maintaining the ornaments.

 The Penn Wells Hotel is proud to say that Wellsboro has always waved its true colors by displaying flags along our street for many national holidays and the State Laurel Festival.
 Fewer people know the history of the glass bulb flag permanently on display in the Penn Wells, but those who do are proud to include it in Wellsboro’s patriotic history.